mattparker/lamplighthelp/v0/11-2-0_Viewing_all_outcome_records.markdown

 __Restrict by custom fields__

 Once you have clicked the search bar as above, and the date and work area options are displayed, you will see a further two search bars shown below this.
 The first called 'Custom field filters'.
-This lets you select additional filtering options, from any additonal fields you may have inside your {{outcome}} record (It's common not to have any fields in this section).
+This lets you select additional filtering options, from any additional fields you may have inside your {{outcome}} record (It's common not to have any fields in this section).
 Click the 'Fetch data' button to show records matching these filters.

 __Display additional columns__